hashicorp/terraform-provider-azurerm/website/docs/r/kubernetes_cluster.html.markdown

 * `idle_timeout_in_minutes` - (Optional) Desired outbound flow idle timeout in minutes for the cluster load balancer.
 Must be between `4` and `120` inclusive.
 Defaults to `30`.

 * `managed_outbound_ip_count` - (Optional) Count of desired managed outbound IPs for the cluster load balancer.
 Must be between `1` and `100` inclusive.

+* `managed_outbound_ipv6_count` - (Optional) The desired number of IPv6 outbound IPs created/managed by Azure for the cluster load balancer.
+Allowed values must be in the range of 1 to 100 (inclusive).
+The default value is 0 for single-stack and 1 for dual-stack.

 * `outbound_ip_address_ids` - (Optional) The ID of the Public IP Addresses which should be used for outbound communication for the cluster load balancer.